GOP members revolt against House floor mask rule after new CDC guidance

 During debate on the House floor Tuesday, Rep. Brian Mast, R-Fla., was seated behind Rep. Chip Roy, R-Texas, as he was speaking.
 Mast confirmed to Fox News that a member of the House Sergeant at Arms (SAA) staff approached him about not wearing a mask, and Mast said he would not be putting one on.
 Mast told Fox News that the House SAA staffer told him he is subject to a fine.

-Mast told Fox News he has been fully vaccinated.
+Mast, who was fined Tuesday $500 for not wearing a mask, told Fox News he has been fully vaccinated.

 During a vote later in the afternoon, several members coud be seen without masks on the floor in a photo posted by Rep. Marjorie Taylor Greene, R-Ga.
 "Masks are oppressive and nothing but a political tool.
 End the oppression!" she wrote on Twitter.